Package.json and Dependencies

 - or if

-From end user perspective, you normally don't want the development dependencies, so you just get what is needed to use the package (dependencies
+From end user perspective, you normally don't want the development dependencies, so you just get what is needed to use the package (dependencies, not devDependencies).

 If you want to develop, you would need additional packages needed for dependencies like tests.